SlicerMorph/W_2020/Lab11_SlicerPlusPlus/README.md

 At this point, if you are satisfied with the registration, you can click "Apply" and this will apply the transform to the mesh but not "harden" it.
 If you click "Harden", it will permanently transform the mesh.
 If you are not satisfied, uncheck the box in the "Preview Transfrom" section, add more points to the list, preview again.

-Let's also load the landmarks for the rotated mesh, it should be in the sample data zip.
+Let's also transform the landmarks for the rotated mesh.
 Open the ``Transforms`` module and select the "red_to_blue" transform.
 You can investigate the transformation matrix and translation and rotation parameters.
 If you want to apply the same transform to the landmarks (or volumes), you can move them from "Transformable" list to "Transformed" list for a quick preview.
 This action is same as the "Apply" button in the ``Fiducial Registration Wizard``.
 You can also select the transformed objects and click on the "Harden" button to make the transformation permanent.

 <img src="./images/fiducialreg4.png">